engin100/950/labs/lab-6.md

 The PCB is designed as a separate document with the extension **.PcbDoc.** We can create a new PCB document and correlate it to our schematic.
 This will import all the components to the PCB document.
 Then, just as in the schematic document, we can manually place each footprint.
 As before, the footprints will be provided via a custom library we have prepared for you.

 Note the white lines that connect each of the footprints in Figure 3.
 These represent what pins on each part that should be connected via traces.
 This should be done manually, similar to how wires were drawn in the schematic.
 One notable difference is that physical traces should never be drawn at right angles - instead, they should be at obtuse angles.
 This is to minimize field leakage and reflection at corners.
-It is important to note: all 1 kOhm resistors must use a 1206 footprint.
-If your resistors do not use this footprint by default, switch the footprint to the 'C1206' footprint in the miscellaneous devices library using the properties window.

 ![Fig. 3](/labs/media/lab-7_figures/fig3.jpg)